 Branded Powerpoint

-We will soon have an optional PowerPoint template for our speakers.
+We have an optional PowerPoint template for our speakers.
 Use of this template is not required but we do welcome you to use it for your convenience.

 Connecting Your Laptop to present